zL4mpY/clone_and_move_mod/README.md

 # Clone and Move Mod
-This mod adds 4 new buttons which allow you to copy and paste and then move object in any direction in 1 click.
+This Geometry Dash mod adds 4 new buttons which allow you to copy and paste and then move object in any direction in 1 click.
 This mod may be useless on PC but useful on mobile.

 ## How to use